Aspen Times Weekly: Pearlington, 10 Years Later

 And while a new $14.5 billion federal levee system now protects greater New Orleans, there is no such flood barrier in Pearlington, and many fear those new levees will worsen future floods here, just over the Louisiana-Mississippi border on the banks of the Pearl River.

 As volunteers and locals started putting up homes, building codes were constantly shifting regarding how far above sea level homes had to be raised.
-The mandate was to build 6 feet up in 2006, then inched up with little consistency from property to property.
-Taylor, for instance, rebuilt on 6-foot stilts in 2006 with Mountains to Mississippi, but the same property would have to be built at 18 feet today, which makes flood insurance cost-prohibitive for a community where more than a quarter of residents are living below the poverty line.
+The mandate was to build 6 feet up in 2006, then inched up with little consistency from property-to-property.
+Taylor, for instance, rebuilt on six-foot stilts in 2006 with Mountains for Mississippi, but the same property would have to be built at 18 feet today, which makes flood insurance cost prohibitive for a community where more than a quarter of residents are living below the poverty line.

 “All it did was open the door for insurance companies to charge more – they just opened the door to thievery,” says Taylor.